 - Preheat oven to 350 degrees.
 Butter a 2-quart baking dish.

 - Trim the leeks and cut into thin rings.
 Rinse thoroughly to remove all the grit.
 Melt butter in a skillet over medium heat.
-Add leeks, and cook until translucent, 3 to 4 minutes.2 tablespoons unsalted butter, 1 large leeks
+Add leeks, and cook until translucent, 3 to 4 minutes.2 Tablespoons unsalted butter, 1 large leeks

 - Peel your potatoes and slice them into thin slices with either a mandolin or a knife.
-Toss the potatoes with salt, pepper, nutmeg, and thyme leaves.1 ½ pounds potatoes, 1 teaspoon kosher salt, ½ teaspoon black pepper, ¼ teaspoon freshly ground nutmeg, 1 Tablespoons minced fresh thyme leaves
+Toss the potatoes with salt, pepper, nutmeg, and thyme leaves.1 ½ pounds potatoes, 1 teaspoon kosher salt, ½ teaspoon black pepper, ¼ teaspoon freshly ground nutmeg, 1 Tablespoon minced fresh thyme leaves

 - Arrange ½ of the potatoes in dish, slightly overlapping slices.
 Spread the leeks on top.
 Repeat with the second layer.